RL from Teacher-Model Refinement: Gradual Imitation Learning for Machine Translation: Experiments

 \subsection{Experimental Setup}

-\textbf{Supervised MT-SFT Baselines.} We fine-tune several pre-trained LLMs---such as LLaMA-3.1-8B~\cite{grattafiori2024llama}, Qwen3-4B~\cite{yang2025qwen3}, and ZLM-2.3B~\cite{zoom2025agentic}---on GPT-4o-distilled parallel data comprising 400K sentence pairs for each translation direction (\( \text{en} \rightarrow \text{xx} \), \( \text{xx} \rightarrow \text{en} \)).
+\textbf{Supervised MT-SFT Baselines.} We fine-tune several pre-trained LLMs---such as LLaMA-3.1-8B~\cite{grattafiori2024llama}, Qwen3-1.7B~\cite{yang2025qwen3}, and ZLM-2.3B~\cite{zoom2025agentic}---on distilled parallel data comprising 400K sentence pairs for each translation direction (\( \text{en} \rightarrow \text{xx} \), \( \text{xx} \rightarrow \text{en} \)).
 Each model is optimized via cross-entropy loss to learn a strong supervised policy \( p_\theta(y \mid x) \).

-\textbf{Off-line Preference Learning.} Starting from each MT-SFT baseline, we generate two candidate translations for every source prompt: one produced by the MT-SFT model and one supplied by GPT-4o as a distilled reference.
+\textbf{Off-line Preference Learning.} Starting from each MT-SFT baseline, we generate two candidate translations for every source prompt: one produced by the MT-SFT model and one supplied by GPT-4o-mini as a distilled reference.
 We then apply reference-free COMET to score each \(\langle\text{prompt},\text{candidate}\rangle\) pair.
 The candidate with the higher COMET score is labeled as “positive” and the other as “negative.”
 These static triplets are subsequently used to train the model via Direct Preference Optimization (DPO), isolating the gains achieved purely through preference learning.

-\textbf{RL with Fixed References.} From each MT-SFT checkpoint, we sample 5K examples per direction from the same distilled corpus and treat the GPT-4o outputs as immutable ground truth.
+\textbf{RL with Fixed References.} From each MT-SFT checkpoint, we sample 5K examples per direction from the same distilled corpus and treat the GPT-4o-mini outputs as immutable ground truth.
 Actors are updated using the standard REINFORCE++ objective against these fixed rewards to quantify the benefits of RL when the teacher’s outputs remain static.

 \textbf{RL from Refinement (RLfR, proposed).} Using each MT-SFT checkpoint, we subsample 5K prompts per direction and draw \(k\) hypotheses from the actor.
-Each hypothesis is sent to GPT-4o for refinement, and actors are trained with batch-normalised REINFORCE++ loss using dynamic rewards.
+Each hypothesis is sent to teacher for refinement, and actors are trained with batch-normalised REINFORCE++ loss using dynamic rewards.
 This configuration evaluates the efficacy of continuous, high-quality feedback from a teacher external model.

-All experiments—supervised, off-line preference learning, and reinforcement learning—use subsets of the same GPT-4o-distilled dataset to ensure a controlled and directly comparable evaluation.
+All experiments—supervised, off-line preference learning, and reinforcement learning—use subsets of the same distilled dataset to ensure a controlled and directly comparable evaluation.
+Teacher outputs are generated using GPT-4o-mini with a fixed low-temperature decoding setup; full configuration details are provided in Appendix~\ref{sec:teacher_config}.